antstackio/hover-design/docs/docs/wiki/playbooks/git_playbook.md

 ## Never mix tasks in one PR

 Its always better to raise 2 different PRs if you think that you are covering more than one concise feature.
-Eg: you modify the way padding is applied throughout the app while making a navbar, seperate the padding calculation into a different PR so that its clear.
+Eg: you modify the way padding is applied throughout the app while making a navbar, separate the padding calculation into a different PR so that its clear.

 ## Always link the proper milestone and project